makingwaves/formmaker/doc/install.md

 Form Maker installation guide
 =============================

-1. Get the extension
-Go to your `extension` folder within your eZ installation, then run: git clone git@github.com:makingwaves/formmaker.git
+1. Get the extension.
+Go to your `extension` folder within your eZ installation, then run: *git clone git@github.com:makingwaves/formmaker.git*

 2. Enable extension adding entry to site.ini.append.php:
 [ExtensionSettings]
 ActiveExtensions[]=formmaker

 3. Log in to admin panel as administrator, go to Setup -> Packages and click "Import new package".